zendesk/curlybars/README.md

 #### validate.not_a_leaf

-This exception occurs when a language construct that consumes a presenter is given a path that according to its `allow_method` declaration is not supposed to evaluate to a method that returns a terminal output - ie. the following example will raise this exception:
+This exception occurs when a language construct that consumes a presenter is given a path that, according to its `allow_method` declaration, is not supposed to evaluate to a method that returns a terminal output.
+For example, the following example will raise this exception:

 ```ruby
 class ArticlePresenter